SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 3. No external reference on 0-series and 1-series below 16k.
 4. 16k (1+series) parts are blessed with a number a boons.
 One of them is a second ADC.
 I think the intent was to provide a way to approximate having a differential ADC by triggering both at once (well, one of the intents, another one was because the ADC0 is taken over by the PTC if that is in use.
 5. The Dx-series differential ADC is a bad joke.
 First: The maximum absolute value both voltages is V<sub>ref</sub>, above that, wrong results are returned.
 And there's no amplification other than what you can press the opamps into service as.
   **Unsubstantiated and slanderous speculation** My theory is this: The dual ADC on the 1+ series was to get dual ADC field tested because even then they could see that the new ADC was going to be an ordeal.
-They figured they can get away with 1 generation of chips without explicit differential ADC, but they still needed a way for some friendly customers to be able to do something like a differential ADC reading - and they were going to have to dothat in the DX - I think the Dx-series parts's "differential mode" is equivalent to two single ended measurements and some simple math)
+They figured they can get away with 1 generation of chips without explicit differential ADC, but they still needed a way to get the same effect for some major customer application
 6. This is a REAL differential ADC.
 Max V<sub>Ain</sub> = Vdd + .1 or .2V and for useful readings their difference must be smaller than VREF.
 The tiny2 has some mysterious tunables, proper tuning of which is unclear.
 Offset error is disappointingly high, which Microchip noticed and introduced sign chopping (and removed a mysterious tunable or two) in the EA series, which should help significantly.

 The differential ADC on the Dx-series is disappointing.